-The relevant energetic cost for a proofreading system depends on both the dissipation per turn of the resetting cycle and the typical number of such cycles before reaching the target state.
-Thus, for translational proofreading we could ask how many tRNAs are released from the activated state before an amino acid is successfully incorporated into the growing polypeptide chain.
-In other words, given the large excess (i.e.$\approx$20-fold) concentration of wrong versus right tRNAs, how many GTP must be hydrolyzed per elongation event?
-This question has been formulated in terms of the total entropy production (dissipation rate normalized by the incorporation rate)~\cite{sartori2015thermodynamics}, and in terms of the number of futile cycles~\cite{yu2022energy}.
-Some fundamental bounds have been proposed for relating the dissipation (including waste) and the error rate of a proofreading system.
+A proofreading system that relies on exploratory dynamics must balance not only the speed and accuracy but also the energetic cost of resetting cycles.
+Notably, some kinetic parameters for ribosomal translation appear be tuned so as to decrease the overall energy cost while allowing a minor increase in speed~\cite{banerjee2017elucidating}, highlighting the importance of considering energetic constraints on proofreading.
+The energetic cost depends on both the dissipation per turn of the resetting cycle and the typical number of such cycles before reaching the target state.
+Thus, for translational proofreading we could ask how many tRNAs are released from the high-energy intermediate state before an amino acid is successfully incorporated into the growing polypeptide chain.
+In other words, given the presence of excess wrong versus right tRNAs, how many GTP must be hydrolyzed per elongation event?
+This question has been formulated in terms of the total entropy production (dissipation rate normalized by the incorporation rate)~\cite{sartori2015thermodynamics}, and in terms of the number of futile cycles~\cite{banerjee2017elucidating, yu2022energy}.
+Some fundamental bounds have been proposed for relating the dissipation and the error rate of a proofreading system.
 At equilibrium, the error rate is equal to the ratio of Boltzmann factors for the right versus wrong products~\cite{phillips2012physical}.
 For non-equilibrium proofreading systems, the error rate can be driven up or down by an exponential factor incorporating both the total entropy production and the `excess work' put into the system beyond the overall free energy difference for incorporation~\cite{sartori2015thermodynamics}.
 For multistage proofreading schemes, the minimal energy cost necessary to sustain a particular error rate decreases with both the number of intermediate states and the right-vs-wrong discrimination factor for resetting from each intermediate state~\cite{yu2022energy}.

-These generalized results, however, can be difficult to apply to specific proofreading schemes, particularly if there are constraints on certain kinetic rates in the system.
-In particular, the reverse transitions associated with resetting can be so rare that they are never observed experimentally and cannot be directly measured.
-Despite being in some sense unphysical, models with irreversible arrows often provide a complete description of actual quantitative measurements for a reaction circuit~\cite{rodnina2001ribosome}.
-Irreversible arrows then imply that the reverse transitions are infrequent enough to have little effect on the partition ratios of the system~\cite{yu2022energy}: the choice of transition at each step in the exploratory dynamics.